PureMids/glitchpredictorsource/readme.md

+### DISCLAIMER: This is not written from my perspective.
+All of the following is from Victory, The original developer of Glitch.

 ### About Glitch Predictor
 Glitch predictor was a project known by many, with around 16k users in little over a week.
 I am the developer of it, or was before it was shut down due to complications and overall stress.